simonehagey/orbdot/docs/source/model_fitting.rst

 Output Files
 ============
+This method calculates the confidence intervals using the provided samples and stores them in a dictionary.
+If a parameter was not allowed to vary in the model fit, its default value is recorded in the dictionary for completeness.

+If the user has chosen to fit 'ecosw' and 'esinw' or 'sq_ecosw' and 'sq_esinw', the derived 'e0' and 'w0' are also returned.

 For each model fit in our example the following files are saved:

 - `*_summary.txt` : A text summary of the best-fit values and sampling statistics.